African nations at the FIFA World Cup: 1998: Nigeria reaches the Round of 16 again

-2002: Senegal reaches the quarterfinals
+2002: Senegal reaches the quarter-finals

 51 African countries entered the qualification process for five spots at the 2002 FIFA World Cup.
 Four of the five 1998 finalists again made it through, with Les Lions de la Teranga (Teranga Lions) of Senegal replacing Morocco.
 Senegal and Morocco topped the same qualification group each with four wins, three draws, and a loss, but Senegal had a seven-goal superior goal difference thanks to their 9–0 aggregate thrashings of group minnows Namibia.
 In contrast, the Namibians had managed to hold Morocco to a goalless draw in Windhoek.

 Like Cameroon 12 years earlier, Senegal started with a shock 1–0 win over the defending champions and went on to reach the quarter finals.
 In Group A, after beating France 1–0 with a goal from Papa Bouba Diop, they drew 1–1 with eventual group winners Denmark.
 In their final match against Uruguay, they were leading 3–0 at half-time.
 In the second half, the South Americans – for whom a win would have them progress at Senegal's expense – scored twice, and then a third time with an 88th-minute penalty kick.
 Senegal survived the frenetic final minutes of the game to hang on to a 3–3 result.
 Thus Denmark and Senegal progressed to the next round while former champions Uruguay and France went home.
 In the Round of 16, a golden goal in extra time (to add to his 37th-minute strike) from Henri Camara took Senegal 2–1 past Sweden after extra time.
 But in the quarter-finals against Turkey, they were eliminated by a golden goal four minutes into extra time.

 In Group B, South Africa drew 2–2 with Paraguay with an injury time penalty, then scored their first ever World Cup win by beating Slovenia 1–0.
 However a 2–3 loss to Spain then sent South Africa home.
 In Group E, Cameroon drew 1–1 with Republic of Ireland, beat Saudi Arabia 1–0, and then lost 0–2 to Germany.
 In Group F, Nigeria lost 0–1 to Argentina, lost 1–2 to Sweden, and having been eliminated, held England to a 0–0 draw.
 In Group H, Tunisia lost 0–2 to Russia, drew 1–1 with Belgium, and lost 0–2 to co-hosts Japan.

 Of Africa's five representatives, three won at least once, but only one progressed beyond the first round.
 Still, Senegal's surprise run made it the fifth successive time an African nation had made it to the Round of 16, and the second time an African country had reached the quarter finals.
 Three of the five African nations (South Africa, Nigeria, Tunisia) took a local coach to the World Cup; only one of those three scored a win.